-• Distribution and abundance of marine fish and invertebrate species utilizing the Study Area with consideration of critical life stages (e.g., spawning areas, overwintering, juvenile distribution, migration);
+- Distribution and abundance of marine fish and invertebrate species utilizing the Study Area with consideration of critical life stages (e.g., spawning areas, overwintering, juvenile distribution, migration); - Description, to the extent possible, of location, type, diversity and areal extent of marine fish habitat in the Study Area.
+In particular, those indirectly or directly supporting traditional, Indigenous, historical, present or potential fishing activity, and including any essential (e.g., spawning, feeding, overwintering) habitats;

-- Description, to the extent possible, of location, type, diversity and areal extent of marine fish habitat in the Study Area.
-In particular, those indirectly or directly supporting traditional, Indigenous, historical, present or potential fishing activity, and including any essential (e.g. spawning, feeding, overwintering) habitats; - The means by which potentially significant adverse effects upon fish (including critical life stages) and commercial fisheries may be mitigated through design, scheduling, and/or operational procedures; and - Environmental effects due to the Project, including cumulative effects.
+- The means by which potentially significant adverse effects upon fish (including critical life stages), fish habitat (including any potential effects on sensitive benthic habitat resulting from the placement of OBNs) and commercial fisheries may be mitigated through design, scheduling, and/or operational procedures; and - Environmental effects due to the Project, including cumulative effects.